JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 Over time, she "lost" her Psychic affinity; or perhaps rather, what was once a Psychic affinity changed and developed into a Lightning affinity as she exited retirement.
 Regardless, she has now established control over Lightning.

 $\quad$Now, much of her magic revolves around her elemental cloaks.
 By a specific encoding technique, she has instilled the essence of each cloak into specific techniques, empowering and simultaneously locking them behind each cloak.
-Transforming from "base" into a Cloak is instantaneous; however, any change in state incurs a **three turn cool-down** before she can do so again.
-In addition to this if a spell bound to a Cloak is active, and she changes states, **the effects of that spell will immediately end.**
+Transforming from "base" into a Cloak is instantaneous; however, any change in state incurs a <small>**three turn cool-down**</small> before she can do so again.
+In addition to this if a spell bound to a Cloak is active, and she changes states, <small>**the effects of that spell will immediately end.**</small>

 $\quad$The aspect Adalyne has chosen to embody with her (admittedly rudimentary) Zen magic is The World.